-2. Immediately after they shall be assembled, in consequence of the first election, they shall be divided s equally as may be into three classes.
-The seats of States. he Senators of the first class shall be vacated at the xpiration of the second year; of the second class at e expiration of the fourth year; and of the third as at the expiration of the sixth year; so that oneird may be chosen every second year; and if vacans happen by resignation or otherwise during the reof the Legislature of any State the Executive ereof may make temporary appointments until the ext meeting of the Legislature, which shall then fill s they be equally divided.
-5. The Senate shall choose their other officers, and iso a President pro tempore in the absence of the Vice President, or when he shall exercise the office of Presiwant of the Confederate States.
+2. Immediately after they shall be assembled. durscapence of the first election, they shall be divide as equally as may be into three classes.
+The seats of the Senators of the first class shall be vacated at the expiration of the second year; of the second class at lass at the expiration of the sixth year; so that daethird may be chosen every second year; and if vacan cus happen by resignation or otherwise during the recess of the Legislature of any State, the Executive thereof may make temporary appointments until the next meeting of the Legislature, which shall then fill be President of the Senate, but shall have no vote, un- and water.

-3. No person shall be a Senator who shall not have attained the age of thirty years, and be a citizen of the onfederate States, and who shall not, when elected, an inhabitant of the State for which he shall be
+No person shall be a Senator who shall not have attained the age of thirty years, and be a citizen of the dan inhabitant of the State for which he shall be of nations.